 In its submission, ANA showcased its record of performance, innovation and superior service.
-That has included advances in customizing passengers' needs at all stages of the airport experience, including the check-in counter, lounges and at the boarding gate.
+That has included advances in customising passengers' needs at all stages of the airport experience, including the check-in counter, lounges and at the boarding gate.

 In 2017, ANA dramatically expanded its offerings in North America.
 It added Mexico City and Tokyo routes, and a new daily flight between Los Angeles (LAX) and Narita (NRT).
 Also, ANA collaborated with the XPRIZE foundation to launch the ANA AVATAR XPRIZE competition on March 12, 2018, at SXSW.

-In addition to the major honorable "ATW 2018 Airline of the Year" award, the airline was awarded the SKYTRAX 5-Stars for the sixth consecutive year in March.
-In 2017, it was recognized for having the "World's Best Airport Services" and "Best Airline Staff in Asia," based on passenger surveys at the SKYTRAX Airline Awards.
+In addition to the major honourable "ATW 2018 Airline of the Year" award, the airline was awarded the SKYTRAX 5-Stars for the sixth consecutive year in March.
+In 2017, it was recognised for having the "World's Best Airport Services" and "Best Airline Staff in Asia," based on passenger surveys at the SKYTRAX Airline Awards.
 Also, in the same year, ANA Holdings was selected for the eighth time as a member of "Dow Jones Sustainability Asia Pacific Index" and also for the first time selected as the top of its industry "Airline Industry Leader," scoring highest among all airlines.

 20th December 2017

 ANA Seeking Myanmar Venture After Two Failed Attempts Since 2014